Nhvattum/Social-Distancing/README.md

 ## Final Thoughts
-I am so happy with the results of this game.
+I am very happy with the results of this game.
 Before creating it, I felt very behind and like I wasn't understanding much of the material, but this game helped me realize how far I have come and how much I have actually learned.
 The greatest thing that this game taught me is how to look up answers when I am stuck.
 There were many times that I was having issues with my code working properly, so I would go into a zoom room for help, but I would end up solving the problem on my own before the TA even got to me.

 I think the thing that I need to work on more is writing simpler code from the beginning.
 My initial plan was to hard code everything to make sure I could have the game working properly in the given time, and then refactor later to make the code more simple and easier to read.
 What actually ended up happening is I hard coded everything, ended up with 500+ lines of code, and then I was too scared to refactor because when I would change one thing, it effected all of my code.
 If I would have spent more time using arrays, switches, and iterators at the beginning, it would have cleaned up a lot of my big chunks of unnecessary code.